Don Hertzfeldt: ME

+Animation Mixtape

+In 2025, Hertzfeldt created and curated Animation Mixtape, a new anthology of international animated short films.
+Unlike past animation festivals, Mixtape is designed to only screen in theaters, with all of the net box office earnings to be paid to the animators in the program.

 Other work

 In December 2013, Hertzfeldt released a graphic novel, The End of the World, through independent publisher Antibookclub.
 The 216-page book was described in his blog as containing many years of leftover film ideas reshaped into an experimental new story: "If the films were albums, I guess these would be the B-sides."
 In 2019, Random House announced they would be printing a new edition of The End of the World in wide release.

-In 2013, Hertzfeldt created a 30-second piece called "Day Sleeper" on an iPad for the National Film Board of Canada.
+In 2013, Hertzfeldt created a 30-second piece called Day Sleeper on an iPad for the National Film Board of Canada.
 It was animated using their app, a tribute to experimental animator Norman McLaren.

-In 2021, Hertzfeldt animated and directed On Memory, a special feature included on the World of Tomorrow: The First Three Episodes Blu-ray.
+In 2021, Hertzfeldt animated and directed On Memory, a non-fiction special feature included on the World of Tomorrow: The First Three Episodes Blu-ray.

 Hertzfeldt created the animated logo for Jennifer Lawrence's production company, Excellent Cadaver.
 The logo debuted with the release of Causeway in 2022.

+In 2024 it was announced that Hertzfeldt is collaborating with Ari Aster on an animated feature film called Antarctica.

 Influence

 Hertzfeldt's work has been credited with being a prominent influence on surrealism and absurdism in animation in the 2000s, including shaping Adult Swim's brand of animated comedy.

 In 2008, Comedy Central noted his work as having "influenced an entire generation of filmmakers."

 In 2012, Hertzfeldt was ranked #16 in an animation industry and historian survey of the "Top 100 Most Influential People in Animation."

 An animated science fiction story in the third season of Fargo was an homage to Hertzfeldt's work.

+In 2018, Raphael Bob-Waksberg cited Hertzfeldt as an influence in the creation of the animated series BoJack Horseman.

-In 2021, Pete Docter acknowledged Hertzfeldt's visual influence on the Pixar film, Soul.
+In 2021, Pete Docter acknowledged Hertzfeldt's visual influence on the Pixar film Soul.

-Hertzfeldt has also been noted as an influence among many webcomics, including Hyperbole and a Half, xkcd, and Cyanide and Happiness.
+Hertzfeldt influenced many webcomics including Hyperbole and a Half, xkcd, and Cyanide & Happiness.